SerenityOS/serenity/Base/usr/share/man/man7/proc.md

 ### `sys` directory

-This subdirectoy includes global settings of the kernel.
+This subdirectory includes global settings of the kernel.

 * **`caps_lock_to_ctrl`** - this node controls remapping of of caps lock to the Ctrl key.
 * **`kmalloc_stacks`** - this node controls whether to send information about kmalloc to debug log.
-* **`ubsan_is_deadly`** - this node controls the deadliness of the kernel undefinied behavior sanitizer errors.
+* **`ubsan_is_deadly`** - this node controls the deadliness of the kernel undefined behavior sanitizer errors.

 ### Per process entries